Roakz/interactive-erd/README.md

 ![Example of the ui](./public/vision.png)

-This repo will contain a small web APP.
-It will be some ruby logic to extract the entities from an sql file and return a JSON object.
-This will be wrapped with some lightweight Sinatra endpoints to create a small api that serves an interactive pdf representation on en ERD.
+This repo contains a small web APP.
+It's Basically some ruby logic to extract the entities from an sql file and return a JSON object.
+This is wrapped with some lightweight Sinatra endpoints to create a small api that serves an interactive pdf representation on an ERD.

-The ERD will be interactive in the sense that it will be paginated and you will be able to click into the different entites to view them.
-You will be able to view the data types, keys and relationships of each entity and click through to there relations from within them.
+The ERD is interactive in the sense that it is paginated and you can click into the different entites to view them.
+You can then view the data types, keys and relationships of each entity and click through to there relations from within them.

-The UI will be a basic bootsrap & ERB implementation.
+The UI is a basic bootsrap & ERB implementation.

+This is just a small prototype of an idea I had.